uchicago-cs/cmsc23320/website/projects.rst

 (e.g., non-blocking sockets are not supported).

 The project specification is available `here <http://chi.cs.uchicago.edu/chitcp/>`__.

-.. admonition:: NOTE

-   You are not required to implement persist timers in Project 2b.

 Make sure you read the `Project 2 rubric <project2_rubric.html>`_ and the `Project 2 tips <project2_tips.html>`_.